-- Spoke with a range of staff (two GP partners, the practice manager, the dispensary manager and dispensary staff, one practice nurse and one healthcare assistant / receptionist) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.
+- Spoke with a range of staff (seven GP partners, one GP Registrar, the assistant practice manager, one practice nurse, one phlebotomist, two administrators and two receptionists) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members - Reviewed an anonymised sample of the personal care or treatment records of patients. - Reviewed comment cards where patients and members of the public shared their views and experiences of the service.